Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: The cluster mass scale

 \section{The cluster mass scale}

 The characteristic mass scale of our cluster sample is the critical element in our analysis of the counts.
 It is controlled by the mass bias factor, $1-b$, accounting for any difference between the X-ray mass proxies used to establish the scaling relations and the true (halo) mass: $\Mx=(1-b)\Mfive$.
-Such a difference could arise from cluster physics, such as a violation of hydrostatic equilibrium or temperature structure in the gas, from observational effects, e.g., instrumental calibration, or from selection effects biasing the X-ray samples relative to SZ- or mass-selected samples \citep{angulo2012}.
+Such a difference could arise from cluster physics~\citep[such as a violation of hydrostatic equilibrium or temperature structure in the gas,][]{rasia2006, rasia2012, rasia2014}, from observational effects (e.g., instrumental calibration), or from selection effects biasing the X-ray samples relative to SZ- or mass-selected samples \citep{angulo2012}.

 In our 2013 analysis, we adopted a flat prior on the mass bias over the range $1-b=[0.7,1.0]$, with a reference model defined by $1-b=0.8$.
-This was motivated by a comparison of the $Y-\Mx$ relation with published $Y-M$ relations derived from numerical simulations, as detailed in the Appendix of~\citet{planck2013-p15}; this estimate was consistent with most predictions for any violation of hydrostatic equilibrium (although not all) as well as observational constraints from the available lensing observations.
-Effects other than cluster physics can contribute to the mass bias, as discussed in the paper, and as emphasized by the survey of cluster multi-band scaling relations by \citet{rozo2014a,rozo2014b,rozo2014c}.
+This was motivated by a comparison of the $Y-\Mx$ relation with published $Y-M$ relations derived from numerical simulations, as detailed in the Appendix of~\citet{planck2013-p15}; this estimate was consistent with most (although not all) predictions for any violation of hydrostatic equilibrium, as well as observational constraints from the available lensing observations.
+Effects other than cluster physics can contribute to the mass bias, as discussed in our earlier paper, and as emphasized by the survey of cluster multi-band scaling relations by \citet{rozo2014a,rozo2014b,rozo2014c}.

 The mass bias was the largest uncertainty in our 2013 analysis, and it severely hampered understanding of the tension found between constraints from the primary CMB and the cluster counts.
 Here, we incorporate new lensing mass determinations of \Planck\ clusters to constrain the mass bias.
-We also apply a novel method to measure object mass based on lensing of CMB temperature anisotropies behind clusters \citep{melin2014}.
+We also apply a novel method to measure object masses based on lensing of CMB temperature anisotropies behind clusters \citep{melin2014}.
 These constraints are used as prior information in our analysis of the counts.
-As we will see, however, uncertainty in the mass bias remains our largest source of uncertainty, mainly because these various determinations continue to differ from $10$ to $30$\%.
+As we will see, however, uncertainty in the mass bias remains our largest source of uncertainty, mainly because these various determinations continue to differ by up to 30\,\%.